 Blood glucose levels from preceding 30 days influence about 50% of the total HbA1c.

 Most glucose monitors provide an average of all the past several weeks or months reading.
-At many instances, this meter average might not be the same as the eAG, learn why?
+In many instances, this meter average might not be the same as the eAG, learn why?

 Your blood glucose meter provides blood glucose level at that moment.
-Even if you are testing ten times or more, the average is likely to be higher or lower than your eAG.
+Even if you are testing ten or more times, then the average is likely to be higher or lower than your eAG.
 However, eAG is an average of glucose level 24/7 for lost two to three months.